Pack Like a Pro: Where to Find Good Packing Supplies & Keep Your Belongings Secure

 Once you’ve decided which of your belongings you are going to bring with you, toss, or donate/sell, it’s time to get down to business.
-Before you can pack – you need boxes and supplies!
+Before you can pack boxes for moving – you need boxes and supplies!
 If you’ve ever moved before, you know that the options and types of boxes are sometimes overwhelming.
 No matter what size boxes you do end up using, the quality of your cartons is key!

 One option is to buy your cartons directly from your moving company.
 When you buy your boxes from your moving company, you will not only ensure that you have the right type of boxes to protect your belongings, but you will save yourself time if you were to scour your neighborhood.
 If you decide to find your own boxes, make sure they are clean and will safely protect your items.